 For a journey into comfort food that challenges your expectations, roasted chicken is paired with tarragon sauce and accompanied by smashed minted green peas and creamy mashed potato.
 An iconic dish in French bistros.

-There’s more good news for passengers with the return of Betsy beer, which will be available in all cabins on long-haul flights, and the introduction of premium Fook Ming Tong teas.
+There’s more good news for passengers with the return of Betsy beer – which will accompany the new airplane food offerings in all cabins on long-haul flights – and the introduction of premium Fook Ming Tong teas.

 The original Betsy beer caused quite a sensation when it was introduced on certain routes in 2017.
 Now, with a new recipe and a new tie-up with Hong Kong craft-brewer Gweilo, it is available on long-haul Cathay Pacific flights and in the Hong Kong airport lounges.

 ‘The original Betsy beer was very popular and something we wanted to bring back,’ says Bernard Mills.
 ‘We needed to create a beer that was universally appealing, whether you’re a craft beer fan or trying it for the first time.

 ‘The new Betsy beer is a pale ale with a little bit of citrus flavour from the hops, and we’ve adjusted the CO2 levels to suit the inflight environment.
 The packaging nods back to the history of Cathay Pacific and the craftsmanship that dates back to our very first aircraft, Betsy.’